What is VoIP

 The genesis of VoIP dates back to 1995 when a company called VocalTec introduced the first internet phone.
 The initial version was rudimentary, but it planted the seed for a game-changing technology.
 By the 2000s, VoIP had begun gaining traction among businesses and consumers due to its cost-efficiency and integration of advanced features such as video calls and Interactive Voice Response.

 The advent of broadband connections further spurred VoIP’s growth, providing the bandwidth for high-quality voice and video.
-Now, VoIP solutions are preferred by many, as they offer flexibility for remote workers and bring substantial savings for international calls.
+Now, VoIP solutions, often provided by ITSPs (Internet Telephony Service Providers), are preferred by many, as they offer flexibility for remote workers and bring substantial savings for international calls.
 Despite concerns such as reliance on power sources and internet connectivity, which can be compromised by power outages, the convenience and advanced capabilities of VoIP services have cemented their role as formidable competitors to traditional telephone services.

 Call Encryption and VoIP Security